anetczuk/gcc-uml/README.md

 ## Limitations

-Pre `gcc-15` versions have bug that does not allow to detect call to virtual method.
+- pre `gcc-15` versions have bug that does not allow to detect call to virtual method
+- in case of bitfields there is no information about bitfield type

 ## Callgraph info